Hello, folks! In this article, we will be unveiling different ways to Create a Directory in Python

 Directory 'C:/JournalDev' is built!

-Exceptions with os.mkdir() function
+Exceptions with os.mkdir() method

-The os.mkdir() method raises a FileExistsError Exception
+The os.mkdir() method raises a FileExistsError Exception if the new directory we want to create already exists in the folder specified.

 Example: